-According to the USDA range map, wild tarragon is concentrated in the western United States—south to New Mexico and parts of Texas, west to the coast, and north into Canada—but it can be found as far east as Illinois and parts of New England.
+Wild tarragon is concentrated in the western United States—south to New Mexico and parts of Texas, west to the coast, and north into Canada—but it can be found as far east as Illinois and parts of New England.
 In Illinois it is considered endangered, and in Nebraska it is considered a weed.

 It occurs from the plains to the mountains, and with a little searching I have found it in my town at 10,000 feet in Colorado’s high country, at 8,000 feet in Buena Vista on the Eastern Slope and Minturn on the Western Slope, and in the Denver-adjacent plains.
 In some places I have seen it growing sporadically in small colonies, but in others it is quite prolific.
 It is said to be very common in the Four Corners region.

 Wild tarragon has long gone by the binomial Artemisia dracunculus, although our local taxonomists Weber and Wittmann use the name Oligosporus dracunculus subs. glauca (2012).
 The plant is frequent throughout Colorado.
 Despite the fact that it is a native species, it has a weedy nature, they write.

 To find it, take a fresh look at the dry, open sites around you, or even that patch of tall weeds at the corner of your street.
 Look for it on open, dry, high country hillsides.